cypress-io/cypress-docker-images/CONTRIBUTING.md

 4. open a pull request.

 The new image will be built and tested on CI and pushed to Docker Hub once the PR is approved and merged to `master`.

+**note:** we should install the latest NPM and Yarn versions in the base image to ensure old images do not include NPM and Yarn with known issues that have been fixed already.

+**note 2:** we install Chinese fonts in the base image to allow correct testing of [cypress-documentation](https://github.com/cypress-io/cypress-documentation) site that includes several translations of the Cypress docs.
+Without Chinese fonts the pages have broken rendering.

 ### Add new image with browsers